 Find a location or office

 We work with public and private entities to conserve and restore Michigan's endangered species, migratory birds, wetlands, and other important fish and wildlife resources.

 Kirtland's Warbler Tours

-The U.S. Fish and Wildlife Service, U.S. Forest Service, and Michigan Audubon Society are pleased to announce the dates for the Kirtland’s warbler tours.
+Kirtland's warbler tours are available from the U.S. Forest Service and Michigan Audubon Society.
 Enjoy this incredible opportunity to observe the endangered Kirtland’s warbler and view nesting areas.
 Learn about the conservation success story of the Kirtland’s warbler and how it escaped the brink of extinction.
 These guided tours represent exclusive opportunities to view this endangered songbird, as Kirtland’s warbler nesting areas in northern Michigan will be closed and posted against public entry during the nesting season.

 The U.S. Forest Service will conduct tours on the Huron-Manistee National Forest.
 Please contact the U.S. Forest Service for more detailed information using the contacts listed below.

 Actual sighting of the Kirtland’s warbler is not guaranteed.
 Most male Kirtland’s warblers arrive on the breeding grounds between May 1st and May 18th (means range between May 12th and May 15th), with the first females arriving a week or so after the first males.
 The best period for seeing the warbler is during late May and the month of June.
 After July 1, viewing opportunities diminish.
 Participants are encouraged to bring binoculars and spotting scopes.

 Groups of 5 or more should contact the offices listed below for reservations.
 Playing recorded warbler songs or the use of any other attraction methods will not be allowed.
 Special efforts will not be made for photographers.